patkub/mold-inventory/apps/mold-inventory-app/README.md

 - `pnpm run cf-typegen` - update type definitions after adding new bindings to your Wrangler configuration
 - `pnpm run cf:build` - build Next.js app for Cloudflare workerd runtime
 - `pnpm run preview` - run locally in the Cloudflare workerd runtime, which is more accurate to production
+- `pnpm run preview:staging` - run locally in the Cloudflare workerd runtime, which is more accurate to production, with Auth0 staging tenant
 - `pnpm run upload` - deploy preview version to Cloudflare
 - `pnpm run deploy` - deploy production version to Cloudflare